TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     >>> sorted(d.items())
     [('i', 4), ('m', 1), ('p', 2), ('s', 4)]

-When a letter is first encountered, it is missing from the mapping, so the :attr:`~defaultdict.default_factory` function calls :func:`int` to supply a default count of zero.
+When a letter is first encountered, it is missing kutoka the mapping, so the :attr:`~defaultdict.default_factory` function calls :func:`int` to supply a default count of zero.
 The increment operation then builds up the count for each letter.